arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 layout: post
 ---

-> EDIT (Jan-13): Use Nim’s `-d:release` instead of `--opt:speed` flag which made Nim running 2~2.5x faster.
+> EDIT (Jan-13): Use Nim’s `-d:release` instead of `--opt:speed` flag.
 Use Rust’s `regex!` macro, and `collections::HashMap` instead of `BTreeMap`.

 [Rust](http://www.rust-lang.org/) and [Nim](http://nim-lang.org/) are the two new programming languages I have been following for a while.
-Shortly after my previous [blog post](arthurtw.github.io/2014/12/21/rust-anti-sloppy-programming-language.html) about Rust, [Nim 0.10.2](http://nim-lang.org/news.html#Z2014-12-29-version-0-10-2-released) was out.
+Shortly after my previous [blog post](http://arthurtw.github.io/2014/12/21/rust-anti-sloppy-programming-language.html) about Rust, [Nim 0.10.2](http://nim-lang.org/news.html#Z2014-12-29-version-0-10-2-released) was out.
 This led me to take a closer look at Nim, and, naturally, compare it with Rust.

 In this blog post, I’m going to share my two simple examples written in Nim and Rust, the rough execution time comparison, and my subjective impressions of coding in both.